Pwd9000-ML/blog-devto/posts/2021/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 **NOTE:** The service principal we created has the RBAC/IAM roles: `'Management Group Reader'` and `'User Access Administrator'`, because we want our actions workflow script to be able to look at management groups and be able to change context as well as be able to create or amend role definitions at the scope/Subscription we want to maintain.
 In my case I only want to maintain RBAC for a single subscription.
 You can change the `--scopes` parameter to change the permission scope of the service principal to a `management group` instead if you want to use the actions workflow to maintain RBAC over multiple subscriptions.

-### Configure our Github repository
+### Configure our GitHub repository

-Firstly we will need to have a Github repository where we can store our custom role definition JSON files.
-If you need more information on how to set up a new Github repository, have a look [here](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo).
+Firstly we will need to have a GitHub repository where we can store our custom role definition JSON files.
+If you need more information on how to set up a new GitHub repository, have a look [here](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo).

 I called my repository `[Azure-Role-Definitions]`.
 In my repository I have created 3 main folder paths: ![rbac-repo-structure](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2021/Github-Automate-Azure-RBAC/assets/rbac-repo-structure.png)

-1. **.github/workflows:** Here we will define and create our Github actions yaml file.
+1. **.github/workflows:** Here we will define and create our GitHub actions yaml file.

 2. **roleDefinitions:** Here we will keep all our Azure custom role definition JSON files.
 This is also where we will maintain our custom role definitions when we need to make changes or even create new definitions we want to publish to Azure.